yssource/crp/src/idioms/data_modeling/template_specialization.md

 [The most common case is with the `Option` type](https://doc.rust-lang.org/std/option/index.html#representation).
-When `Option` is used with a type where the compiler can tell that there are unused values, one f those unused values will be used to represent the `None` case, so that `Option<T>` will not require an extra word of memory to indicate the discriminant of the enum.
+When `Option` is used with a type where the compiler can tell that there are unused values, one of those unused values will be used to represent the `None` case, so that `Option<T>` will not require an extra word of memory to indicate the discriminant of the enum.